dmsl/anyplace/server/README.md

   2. **Download Anyplace v3.0b:**

     $ wget https://anyplace.cs.ucy.ac.cy/downloads/anyplace_v3-0.3b.zip
-    # (if you don't have wget, just download the file with a browser)
+    # if you don't have wget, just download the file with a browser)

     $ unzip anyplace_v3-0.3b.zip
+    # if you don't have unzip, just use any unzip tool (winzip, etc.)

-    You can observe if this was succesful by following the below:
+   # You can observe if this was succesful by following the below:

+    # For windows, just go to the folder you unzipped in the prior step, then go to "bin" and then double click  anyplace_v3.bat
     $ cd anyplace_v3-0.3b/bin
     $ chmod +x anyplace_v3
-    $ ./anyplace_v3  (For windows, just double click on anyplace_v3.bat
+    $ ./anyplace_v3

   3. ** Link Couchbase to Anyplace **